CQCL/pytket-azure/README.md

 with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

-`pytket-azure` is an extension to `pytket` that allows `pytket` circuits to be executed on Rigetti's, Ionq's and Quantinuum's quantum devices with you azure credentials.
+`pytket-azure` is an extension to `pytket` that allows `pytket` circuits to be executed on Rigetti's, Ionq's and Quantinuum's quantum devices with your Azure credentials.

 Some useful links:
 - [API Documentation](https://docs.quantinuum.com/tket/extensions/pytket-azure/)